AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

 One issue I had with the data was its skewed distribution which did not help the model.
-One fix to that issue was to log scale the features that had distributions skewed towards lower values, such as the _price_ or the _squared feets_ features.
+A fix was to log-scale the features biased towards lower values, such as the _price_ or the _squared feets_ features.

 Another issue with the data was the high number of _outliers_, e.g. extreme values that are too isolated for the model to learn anything from them.
-I filtered them out using _Tukey's fence method_ which removes rows with one of their features' value above or below $1.5$ times that feature's _interquartile range (IQC)_.
+I filtered them out using _Tukey's fence method_, which removes a row if one of it features' is above or below $1.5$ times that feature's _interquartile range (IQC)_.

 #figure(
     image("../visuals/full_lt_8ReLU-Adam-Lin-Adam_boxplots.png", width: 95%),